iznor/C-Projects/Storage/Readme.md

         0 memory leaks

 # Files in repo
-    Instructions.pdf - a detailed instructions file that shows all the functionaities of the program (Hebrew) Storage.txt - a text file that includes the list of instructions that the program reads from (see "Instructions.pdf" for more details)
+    Storage.txt - a text file that includes the list of instructions that the program reads from (see "Instructions.pdf" for more details)
     Storage.c - the code